 - Dr. Mohamed Bakarr, Director of Strategic Initiatives at the World Agroforestry Centre (ICRAF) in Nairobi, Kenya.
 Sponsored by David Engerman of the International and Global Studies Department, and Dan Perlman of the Biology Department;

 - Dr. Rosa Elena Bello, Founder and Director of Community Medical Services in San Juan del Sur, Nicaragua.
 Sponsored by Kelley Ready of the Heller School and Margaret Morganroth Gullette of the Women’s Studies Research Center;

 - Dr. William Haglund, United Nations Senior Forensic Advisor for the International Criminal Tribunals for Rwanda and the former Yugoslavia, and Senior Consultant to Physicians for Human Rights.
 Sponsored by Elizabeth Ferry of the Anthropology Department;

 - Michel Noureddine Kassa, Country Team Leader for the Initiative for a Cohesive Leadership in the Democratic Republic of Congo.
 Sponsored by Alain Lempereur of the Heller School;

 - Dr. Brian Williams, epidemiologist for the World Health Organization in Geneva.
 Sponsored by Irving Epstein of the Chemistry Department; and

 - Hoseob Yoon, a Korean artist specializing in incorporating environmental themes into his work in education and design.
 Sponsored by Eric Olson of the Heller School.

-In addition, the Center mentors students from the Middle East at Brandeis through the Sylvia and Joseph Slifka Israeli Coexistence Scholarship, the Judd and Jennifer Malkin Israeli Scholarship, and the Seeds of Peace alumni scholarship.
+In addition, the Center mentors students from the Middle East at Brandeis through the Sylvia and Joseph Slifka Israeli Coexistence Scholarship, the Judd and Jennifer Malkin Israeli Scholarship, and the Silverman Scholarship.